 FemmeHacks is Philly's first all-women's collegiate hackathon.
 FemmeHacks aims to create a welcoming environment for all kinds of hackers--whether at a beginner level or very experienced--and have fun while doing it.
 FemmeHacks occurs in February of every year.
 For more information, please visit the FemmeHacks site.
 If you'd like to get involved with FemmeHacks (as an organizer or a participant), please email Andrea Baric, the coordinator of this program.

 WiCS Passion Projects allows women to explore their passion by offering financial and technical support.
 Participants may apply to be granted a stipend to pursue their project, and if accepted participants meet once a month to discuss deliverables, hurdles, and propose solutions.
 If you'd like to get involved with WiCS Passion Projects (as an organizer or a participant), please email Anvita Achar, the coordinator of this program.

 The WiCS residential program is dedicated to promoting a supportive learning community for women interested in computer science.
 Women interested in computer science may apply to live in this residential program.
 Located in the Kings Court English College House at the University of Pennsylvania, we host various workshops, field trips, outreach programs, dinner discussions, and socials.
 Learn more about us from our past events here.

 WICS Residential program is funded in part by the Trustees Council of Penn Women.
-If you'd like to learn more about the WiCS Residential Program, please email Sally Kong, the coordinator of this program.
+If you'd like to learn more about the WiCS Residential Program, please email Penn WiCS, who will put you in touch with the coordinator of this program.